btactic/zsuitecrm/README.md

 You can also create new Leads before exporting an email.

 ## Compatibility
-zSugar has been tested in ZCS 6.x, 7.x and 8.x  and SugarCRM v5.5.x and above (At least until 6.1.x).
+bSugar has been tested in ZCS 6.x, 7.x and 8.x  and SugarCRM v5.5.x and above (At least until 6.1.x).
 It may or may not work properly with other versions.

-## Installing zSugar
+## Installing bSugar
- - Create a folder named com_irontec_zsugar
+ - Create a folder named com_irontec_bsugar
- - Download zSugar source and uncompress into previously created folder
+ - Download bSugar source and uncompress into previously created folder
- - Zip the folder com_irontec_zsugar and deploy using Zimbra Administration interface
+ - Zip the folder com_btactic_bsugar and deploy using Zimbra Administration interface

 You can also deploy the zimlet from the server shell

     $$ su - zimbra
-    $ zmzimletctl deploy com_irontec_zsugar.zip
+    $ zmzimletctl deploy com_btactic_bsugar.zip
     $ zmmailboxdctl restart

-## Configuring zSugar
+## Configuring bSugar
- There is no global configuration for zSugar, each user must configure it separately.
+ There is no global configuration for bSugar, each user must configure it separately.

- If zSugar has been correctly deployed, after loggin in zimbra, a new icon should apperar in the left panel.
+ If bSugar has been correctly deployed, after loggin in zimbra, a new icon should apperar in the left panel.
 Just click it and a configuration window should appear with the following fields: